Simulating Lexical Semantic Change from Sense-Annotated Data

 - T1: sense frequency distribution in SEMCOR1

 - freq_error: relative frequency error of annotated frequency against final lemma frequency

 - poly: maximal number of senses in SEMCOR1 and SEMCOR2

 - freq: normalized frequency difference between freq1 and freq2

 - graded: graded change score of lemma, G(lemma)

 - binary: binary change score of lemma, B(lemma)

 freq.tsvcontain the scores for the polysemy and frequency baselines from the paper.

 Dominik Schlechtweg and Sabine Schulte im Walde.
 2020.
 Simulating Lexical Semantic Change from Sense-Annotated Data.
-In Ravignani, A. and Barbieri, C. and Martins, M. and Flaherty, M. and Jadoul, Y. and Lattenkamp, E. and Little, H. and Mudd, K. and Verhoef, T. (Eds.): The Evolution of Language: Proceedings of the 13th International Conference (EVOLANGXIII).
+In Ravignani, A. and Barbieri, C. and Martins, M. and Flaherty, M. and Jadoul, Y. and Lattenkamp, E. and Little, H. and Mudd, K. and Verhoef, T. (Eds.): The Evolution of Language: Proceedings of the 13th International Conference (EvoLang13).

 The resources are freely available for education, research and other non-commercial purposes.
 More information can be requested via email to the authors.